Install and use the HubSpot VS Code extension

 Authenticate a new account

-To authenticate a HubSpot account with the extension:
+To authenticate a HubSpot account using the extension:

 • In the extension panel, under Authentication, click Authenticate HubSpot Account.authenticate-hubspot-account